Atkins v. Virginia: On remand

-When Atkins, whose IQ was measured at 59 during the trial, was after the case was remanded back to state court, he scored above Virginia's cut-off score 70.
-Prosecutors maintained that the new scores confirmed that Atkins had never been intellectually disabled.
+When Atkins was tested again, after the case was remanded back to state court, he scored above Virginia's cut-off score 70.
+Prosecutors insisted that the new scores confirmed Atkins was not intellectually disabled.
 They noted the circumstances of the crime including his ability to load and aim a gun, recognize an ATM card, direct the victim to withdraw cash and attempt to hide his involvement in the robbery from police were inconsistent with being "truly mentally retarded".

 The victim's mother was skeptical that Atkins was the right case to develop the law stating that "he's probably not the brightest bulb in the pack but I don't think he's mentally retarded."
 Defense attorneys described the case as "right on the edge".

 In January 2008, Circuit Court Judge Prentis Smiley, who was revisiting the matter of whether Atkins was mentally disabled, received allegations of prosecutorial misconduct.
 Those allegations, if true, would have authorized a new trial for Atkins.
 After two days of testimony on the matter, Smiley determined that prosecutorial misconduct had occurred.
 At that juncture, Smiley could have vacated Atkins's conviction and ordered a new trial.
 Instead, Smiley determined the evidence was overwhelming that Atkins had participated in a felony murder and commuted Atkins's sentence to life in prison.

 Prosecutors sought writs of mandamus and prohibition in the Virginia Supreme Court on the matter, claiming that Smiley had exceeded his judicial authority with his ruling.
 On June 4, 2009, the Virginia Supreme Court, in a 5-2 decision authored by Chief Justice Leroy R. Hassell Sr., ruled that neither mandamus nor prohibition was available to overturn the court's decision to commute the sentence.
 Justice Cynthia D. Kinser, joined by Justice Donald W. Lemons, considered the two most conservative justices of the Court, wrote a lengthy dissent that was highly critical of both the majority's reasoning and the action of the circuit court in commuting the sentence.